boston-library/blacklight_iiif_search/README.md

 A plugin that provides IIIF Content Search functionality for [Blacklight](https://github.com/projectblacklight/blacklight)-based applications.

-[IIIF Content Search](http://iiif.io/api/search/1.0) is an API specification for facilitating searching the full text of a resource that is described by a IIIF Presentation API manifest.
+[IIIF Content Search](http://iiif.io/api/search/1.0) is an API specification for searching the full text of a resource that is described by a [IIIF Presentation API](https://iiif.io/api/presentation/2.1) manifest.

-When installed, the plugin provides an endpoint in your app that will return a JSON response conforming to IIIF Content Search API v.
+When installed, this plugin provides an endpoint in your Blacklight app that will return a JSON response conforming to IIIF Content Search API v.
 1.0.

 By integrating the URL for this service into your IIIF Presentation manifests, clients/viewers that support the IIIF Content Search API (such as the [Universal Viewer](https://universalviewer.io/)) will be able to provide functionality for searching within a resource and displaying results.